armsultan/kubernetes-nova-lab/docs/deploy-sample-application/service-discovery-normal-vs-headless-services.md

    setting up our backend groups using DNS service Discovery next.

 Great, Now we have a better understanding of services and how that affects load balancing in Nova.
-We are now ready to configure our backends.
+We are now ready to expose our application to the internet with Nova.
 We will to that next.

 Go back to [Table of Contents](../../README.md)